Ricciolo d'Italia: History

 Article 3 of the Lateran Pacts states generically that "The boundaries of said [Vatican] City are indicated on the Plan which constitutes Annex I° of the present Treaty, of which it forms an integral part."
 The same article also states that when the Holy See intends to hold particular functions in St. Peter's Square, the Italian authorities must withdraw beyond the outer lines of the Bernini colonnade and its extension.
 Article 15 of the treaty confirms that extraterritoriality does not extend to the areas adjacent to the colonnade.

 The 1:5000 scale map attached to the Lateran Pacts, signed by Benito Mussolini and Cardinal Pietro Gasparri, is not particularly detailed and in some places there are small differences between the cartography published in the Official Gazette and the Acta Apostolicae Sedis.
 However, the official map attached to the Lateran Pacts does depict the area as part of Italy.

-For this reason, lacking a precise description of the borders, a bilateral Italian-Vatican commission was formed to verify precisely the boundaries between the two states; however, after three years of work, the conclusions reached in 1932 were no longer ratified.
+For this reason, lacking a precise description of the borders, a bilateral Italian-Vatican commission was formed to verify precisely the boundaries between the two states; however, after three years of work, the conclusions reached in 1932 were not ratified.
 Since this commission had only an advisory purpose, the Italian government did not recognize any legal significance to this dispute.
 However, in some cases customs have since been consolidated over time.

 In the past, the Metropolitan City of Rome Capital considered the area as belonging to the Vatican, thus failing to issue a license to the wayside shrine located next to the Porta Angelica.
 The curl, however, appears to be included in the georeferenced map of municipal boundaries, but not in the cadastral map.